LayerXcom/safety-oracle/README.md

 ### Adversary Oracle with Priority Queue (WIP)

-We think that Adversary Oracle be faster using priority queue.
+We think that Adversary Oracle is faster using a priority queue.

 #### Using a priority queue